sudo-rickroll/EVA/S13/Part B/readme.md

 # YOLO V3 Object Detection

-This folder contains the training process of images containing the classes "Mask", "Vest", "Hardhat" and/or "Boots" using the YOLO V3 using OpenCV by running the "train.py" file in the Yolo V3 folder.
-The Yolo V3 folder contains all the assets related to the training and testing of this architecture.
+This folder contains the training process of images containing the classes "Mask", "Vest", "Hardhat" and/or "Boots" using the YOLO V3 using OpenCV by running the "train.py" file in the YoloV3 folder.
+The YoloV3 folder contains all the assets related to the training and testing of this architecture.

 ## Sample Image from the Train Dataset: